MichalZalecki/monadsjs/README.md

   // Just(3)
 ```

 At that point it's really similar to Identity monad.
-Things looks different when Nothing comes in.
+Things look different when Nothing comes in.
 Nothing can be explicity returned from function passed to bind or when error occures.
 Further
 execution is stopped.
 In the following example `double` is not going to be called due to `TypeError`
 throwed in `firstWordLength` when empty array is passed.